MicrosoftDocs/common-data-model-and-service/common-data-model/0.9om/api-reference/cdm/entity.md

 ---
 title: Entity - Common Data Model | Microsoft Docs
-description: Reference for CdmEntityDefinition.
+description: API reference for CdmEntityDefinition.
 author: jinichu
 ms.service: common-data-model
-ms.reviewer:
+ms.reviewer: deonhe
 ms.topic: article
 ms.date: 10/18/2019
-ms.author: jinichu
+ms.author: jibyun
 ---

 # Entity

 An entity is the basic building block of the OM.
 It provides a concrete placeholder for a user to attach certain information to a concept.
-It is a collection of attributes that creates some semantic meaning of why these attributes exist together.
+It is a collection of attributes that creates a semantic meaning of why these attributes coexist.
 Since entities can inherit from other entities, it is possible for them to represent a hierarchical structure.
 The hierarchical structure can also be removed from the entities by resolving them.

 ```
 public class CdmEntityDefinition extends CdmObjectDefinitionBase, CdmReferencesEntities